 At the end of the introduction, I suggested that economists’ expertise saturates social inquiry and this in turn is saturated by small “p” politics through the way values are treated in knowledge formation.
 I also suggested that this is as significant as large “P” political ideas, and that it percolates into policy from the ways economics is situated.
 There are, of course, many things one might say about policy, but there is also a point one can make that shapes how we think about the possible gaps between what economists have become and the roles they can play in terms of policy.
 The key term here is expertise.

 Economics, particularly the mainstream, has become a social science that is uncomfortable with its own sociality.
-This is built into knowledge production, and so attempts to address this and confront the underlying commitments and general tendencies that shape knowledge production.
+This is built into knowledge production, and so affects attempts to address this and confront the underlying commitments and general tendencies that shape knowledge production.
 The small “p” politics of economics involves the shedding of value discussion (and the suppression of value influence) in the way economics constructs and presents knowledge.
 To be clear, this does not mean economists do not discuss or think about values.
 They do so in conceiving work and when informally arguing about it.
 Economists disagree and will argue values using ordinary language between themselves and in the press, etc. but will also argue in a discourse-specific common language (assumptions, axioms, etc.).
 And economists do write works explicitly informed by values.
 Seminal or founding works that become the basis of new schools, theories, etc. often involve trenchant methodological critique that has a value dynamic (often brought forth regarding some contemporary problem – for example, Keynes and involuntary unemployment, where neoclassical economics was a special case and Say’s law incoherent).
 Economists of all walks write commentaries on the state of economics and books on contemporary issues.

 However, sophistication, nuance and openness based on the above are closed down when the economist is required to be an economist.
 There is some circularity here.
 It is the asociality and form and features of the archetype I noted, as well as the characteristics, that lead to issues over responsibility (which I invite you to recognise as evidenced by experience, if you are an economist, since I can offer no definitive smoking gun or buried bodies), which define being an economist, and this results in an externalisation of the rest.
 This is, of course, unstable.
 The current role of the economist draws them back to theory, models and methods within the archetype.
 This has become economic expertise, and expertise then becomes the transition term that situates economists’ policy influence.
 It is what the economist offers, and it is this that is sought out and creates authority (including the authority to transgress the boundaries of that expertise).
 The point I want to make here is that one primary and ongoing policy issue is that economics has become society’s engineer, and this creates problems based on the nature of expertise as “engineering”.